willianpc/lingua-css/README.md

     The flag options are straightforward, however it's worth explaining them:
     * **-i** is the input file path and filename
     * **-o** is the output file path and filename
     * **-t** is the template value for the CSS selector.
-You must provide {value} to be replaced by the correct value
+You must provide {value} to be replaced by the correct value.
+The default is a CSS class. eg? .title

-4. Use Lingua CSS as an npm script.
-This is the most recommended way, as you don't have to install the package globally.
+4. Using Lingua CSS as an npm script.
+This is the most recommended way, as you don't have to install it globally.

     In your package.json, add the following entry to scripts: